TECHNICAL RESILIENCE:

 Are you curious for more?
 Would you like to get in touch?
 Feel free to contact our lead directly for any questions or inquiries you may have. tikvah@studioblended.com +31 6 42 47 29 69

 Our technical approach to curriculum design is based on ‘constructive alignment’.
-This has proved to be the most robust technique for design.
-Source: Biggs, J., & Tang, C. (2011).
+You achieve it with backward design, which has proved to be a robust technique for design.
+Source image: Biggs, J., & Tang, C. (2011).
 Teaching for Quality Learning at University.
 Maidenhead, UK: Open University Press.

 Technical Resilience